Zooz/predator/docs/devguide/docs/myfirsttest.md

 # Adding your First Test

 In this section, we will walk you through the steps of creating a simple test in Predator.
 It will allow you to familiarize yourself with some basic concepts, before moving onto some more advanced features later on.

-!!! note
+!!! note "Following along with the examples"
-    We will use the [Petstore API](https://petstore.swagger.io/) in the examples that follow.
+    To make it easy for you to follow along with the steps below, we created a demo Predator docker image.
+This image allows you to invoke our fictitious petstore API, used in the examples that follow.
+You can retrieve and run the docker image with the following command (just make sure to replace {MACHINE_IP} with the IP address of your own machine):

+    ```
+    docker run -d -e JOB_PLATFORM=DOCKER -e INTERNAL_ADDRESS=http://{MACHINE_IP}:80:80/v1
+    -p 80:80 --name quirky_yonath -v /var/run/docker.sock:/var/run/docker.sock zooz/
+    predator-builds:petstore
+    ```

 Adding a new test is easy.
 From the Predator web interface, choose **Tests** > **View Tests**.
 Then click **Create Test** and complete all fields on the form, like so:

 ![Screenshot](images/createtest.png)

+## Test Scenarios

 Now proceed to add one or more test **scenarios**.
 A scenario is a sequence of HTTP requests aimed to test the performance of a single piece of functionality.
 For instance, a scenario could test the performance of multiple users requesting information about a specific pet simultaneously.
 Another scenario could be ordering a pet from the pet store.